 Labyrinthectomy is the surgical removal of the inner ear and is definitive in eliminating vestibular (inner ear) function.
 It remains a standard for treating Ménière’s disease patients with poor hearing but is generally only used after other treatment options have failed.

-Sources: David S. Haynes, M.D., FACS, Member, HHF's Ménière’s Disease Advisory Board
+Sources: David S. Haynes, M.D., FACS, Member, HHF Board of Directors

 The information on this page is not a substitute for professional medical advice.
 Hearing Health Foundation advises individuals seeking a Ménière’s disease diagnosis or treatment to see a doctor.